Course information¶

 The notes¶

-The notes are designed to be consumed in concert to the video content, with certain aspects highlighted differently in the different media, and in extreme cases with different paths used to arrive at the same destination.
+The notes are designed to be consumed in concert to the workshops, with certain aspects highlighted differently in the different media, and in extreme cases with different paths used to arrive at the same destination.
 One of my aims is to expose you to different ways of thinking about problems, not just have the same method and then just "press play".

 Expected competencies